Draft Zero Development

 Developmental editing (there's no working draft to edit—we're building what comes before)

-Pure book coaching (I stress-test and build frameworks alongside you, not just facilitate your thinking)
+Book coaching alone (I also stress-test ideas and build frameworks alongside you)

 Ghostwriting (you still write the book; I help you build what you're writing from)